toksdotdev/trust/README.md

 ### Protocol

 The communication between an external client(e.g. telnet) and the server adopts a very simple Codec which can ve found [here](./src/trust/codec.rs).

+### Further improvements

+- To handle more scale, we can leverage on [actix-redis](https://github.com/actix/actix-extras/tree/master/actix-redis) to persist user sessions to redis (possibly, a redis cluster).

 ## Contributing